NorioKobota/spdx-spec/chapters/relationships-between-SPDX-elements.md

 **Description**

-This field provides a place for the SPDX file creator to record any general comments about the relationship.
+This field provides a place for the SPDX Document creator to record any general comments about the relationship.

 **Intent**

-Here, the intent is to provide the recipient of the SPDX file with more information determined after careful analysis of the relationship between two elements in an SPDX file.
+Here, the intent is to provide the recipient of the SPDX Document with more information determined after careful analysis of the relationship between two elements in an SPDX Document.

 **Metadata**